Dr Rebecca Byrne

 Teaching

-Rebecca is currently unit coordinator for the medical nutrition therapy and counseling units in the third year of the Bachelor of Nutrition and Dietetics (Hons).
+Rebecca was the unit coordinator for the medical nutrition therapy and counseling units in the third year of the Bachelor of Nutrition and Dietetics (Hons) from 2019-2022.
 She has coordinated and tutored across all year levels of the BND and BNSc including Nutrition Science, Dietetic Leadership and Management, and Food & Nutrition.

 QUT ePrints